 - The difference between the Premium Toaster and the Classic UQ is fabric.
 The Classic’s uses a slightly heavier, more robust 20d fabric (1.1 oz/yd).
 Also, the down is 800 FP vs 850fp.

 Why do you have some different colors only available for the inner layer (not available for the outer layer)

 - The Ion fabric is calendared and pretty air tight.
 It does breathe however and two layers of the same fabric (Ion) makes it slow to loft up.
 The inner colors are calendared lightly to help with lofting and proper breathing ability for the down.

 Care of your quilt : Treat your quilt with care and you will get many years use out of it.
 Always air them out after use.
 If you are on a multi-day hike spread them out on your tent or over the hammock (TQ’s) UQ’s get more air flow hanging under the hammock but still need airing.
 So if your taking a lunch break and it’s sunny spread them out.

-- Your quilts are made with some of the lightest weight fabrics available so special care is required to prevent any damage to them.
+- Your quilts are made with lightweight fabrics so special care is required to prevent any damage to them.
 If you fail to follow these instructions you can damage your quilts severely.

 - No washing machines